'Not enough:' Investors react to Pemex bond plan

-MEXICO CITY/NEW YORK (Reuters) - Mexico’s national oil company Pemex will need more than the $5 billion cash capital contribution from the government announced on Wednesday to turn around its fate, investors said, although there was interest in the plan’s lengthening of debt maturities.
+MEXICO CITY/NEW YORK, Sept 12 (Reuters) - Mexico’s national oil company Pemex will need more than the $5 billion cash capital contribution from the government announced on Wednesday to turn around its fate, investors said, although there was interest in the plan’s lengthening of debt maturities.

 The steps include an offer for investors to exchange bonds that mature between 2020 and 2023 for long maturities and new issuance.